 Here’s an article by world renowned behaviour specialist Jean Donaldson that makes some great points to this question. https://www.academyfordogtrainers.com/blog/an-open-letter-to-owners-who-think-treats-are-bribery/

 At the moment we are not taking on separation anxiety cases.
 We can provide you with some resources & point you in the right direction to trainers that specialize in this area.

 Do you work with aggressive dogs?

 We value the safety and security of all pets, guardians & trainers.
 Our training plans for behavioural modification needs are decided on a case-by-case basis.
 We’ll always work with research-based, scientifically proven methods with empathy and patience for your benefit.
-We are currently completing the Aggression in Dogs - Master Course by world renowned dog behaviouralist's, Michael Shikashio. https://aggressivedog.thinkific.com/
+We have recently completed the Aggression in Dogs - Master Course by world renowned dog behaviouralist's, Michael Shikashio. https://aggressivedog.thinkific.com/

 If I have used other methods in the past will you still work with me?

 Yup!
 Judgment free zone.
 As long as you are open to changing then we are open to working with you.